- Portable Games

 Norse came out from the dining room into the hallway and looked at his Breitling to check nobody was around.

 He promised to return in thirty minutes.
-If Norse didn't return to Rain in that time, Rain had to escape this castle with any means necessary.
+If Norse didn't return to Rain in that time, Rain had to escape this castle by any means necessary.
 Those were the next arrangements.

 When he turned a corner for the nth time, there was a large door at the end.
 However, a castle servant stood before it.